thedep2/decider/docs/guidelines.md

 - The BulbService handles commands using pattern matching with a switch statement
 - This provides a clear separation between the intent to perform an action and the execution of that action

+### Event Pattern Implementation
+The project uses the Event pattern:

+- Events are implemented as Java records that implement a sealed Event interface
+- The BulbService produces events based on commands and the current state
+- Events are used to evolve the state of the application
+- This approach separates the decision logic (what event to produce) from the evolution logic (how to change the state based on the event)
+- For more details, see [Event Pattern](event_pattern.md)

 ### Architecture
 The project follows a hexagonal architecture pattern: